 ‘Micro’ is the term used by Nikon for its macro lenses.
 Interestingly some of the Nikkor micro lenses do not go to 1:1 which is considered the minimum requirement for true macro lens.
 What it means is that the lens is capable of photographing objects at the same size as that of the film/sensor.
 My favorite micro (macro) lens does only 1:2 (Micro Nikkor 105mm f/2.8 AI-s)

-‘1 Nikkor’ or ‘CS’ are lenses for the new mirrorless Nikon system and not for DSLRs.
+‘1 Nikkor’ or ‘CS’ are lenses for the old mirrorless Nikon system and not for DSLRs.

 Apart from the above the lenses have also used terminologies like closed range correction (CRC), rear-focus (RF), perspective control (PC-E) and various other terms for indicating special functions or the coatings and glasses used.
 Get in touch with me if you want to know something more about any of these letters used in naming of Nikon lenses.
 Use this article only for information.